About Us

 What we offer

-Based in the beautiful Northamptonshire countryside, Tellus Mater delivers both foraging, nature walks, workshops and talks that are carefully designed to educate participants on the wild flora, fauna and fungi that is native to the UK.
+Based in the beautiful Northamptonshire countryside, Tellus Mater delivers both foraging and wild food education, nature walks, workshops and talks that are carefully designed to both inspire and educate participants on the wild foods that surround us, yet often go unnoticed.

 Meet Lizzy